 The CNE defends the interests of all staff in the various consultation forums with management.
 Negotiating work regulations, working conditions and salary and benefit increases, monitoring prevention and protection rules at work, promoting health and safety at work...
 It is proven that the presence of a trade union organisation clearly improves well-being at work in a company.
+But if we are to obtain improvements, all the colleagues - including you - will need to be involved in order to build up a power of balance capable of convincing or forcing the employer.
+Together, we're stronger!

-THE CNE.
-FOR INDIVIDUAL PROTECTION
+THE CNE, FOR INDIVIDUAL PROTECTION